 Medicare pays a fixed amount for your coverage each month to the companies offering Medicare Advantage Plans.
 These companies must follow rules set by Medicare.
 However, each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or if you have to go to doctors, facilities, or suppliers that belong to the plan's network for non-emergency or non-urgent care).
 These rules can change each year.
 The plan must notify you about any changes before the start of the next enrollment year.
 Remember, you have the option each year to keep your current plan, choose a different plan, or switch to Original Medicare.
-See page 75.
+See page 65.

-Remember, you

-referral to see a

-specialist if you have
+In most cases, you don't need a referral to see a specialist if you have Original Medicare.
+See page 51.

-Original Medicare.

-don't need a

-See page 62.